-5.12 Describe professional staff development strategies, including:

-- Process used to ensure staff receive continuous training in workforce development practices - Methods to ensure effective use of the Virginia Workforce Connection system of record and to adhere to timely data entry requirements for WIOA services - Process to measure staff performance and delivery of high-quality customer service - Process to meet and maintain staff certification and Virginia Workforce Center certification as required by Virginia Workforce Council Policy 300-06

-The SVWDB is committed to hiring professional, highly educated and credentialed, passionate staff and works to ensure that staff are well trained in the provision of WIOA Title I services and committed to providing excellent customer service to job seekers and businesses.
+- 5.12 Describe professional staff development strategies, including: Process used to ensure staff receive continuous training in workforce development practices - Methods to ensure effective use of the Virginia Workforce Connection system of record and to adhere to timely data entry requirements for WIOA services - Process to measure staff performance and delivery of high-quality customer service - Process to meet and maintain staff certification and Virginia Workforce Center certification as required by Virginia Workforce Council Policy 300-06 passionate staff and works to ensure that staff are well trained in the provision of WIOA Title I services and committed to providing excellent customer service to job seekers and businesses.
 Staff development is a continual process that includes federal, state, and Board policy compliance, case management, customer service, use of the Virginia Workforce Connection, and federal and state data entry requirements.
 Training focuses on an informed and effective implementation of WIOA, Virginia Board for Workforce Development policies, Virginia Community College System Virginia Workforce Letters (VWL), and SVWDB policies.
 Training also includes, building partnerships to leverage resources, and continuous improvement of services.